-The University's total assets as of June 30, 2018, increased by \$97.5 million, or 3.5 percent.
-This increase was primarily related to an increase in depreciable capital assets of \$92.9 million, partially offset by a decrease in construction in progress of \$62.2 million as new residence halls were completed and placed in service during the 2017-18 fiscal year; additionally, funds due from the State for capital appropriations were higher by \$23.1 million, investments restricted for capital projects increased by \$21.2 million, and the University acquired land totaling \$13.9 million.
+The University's total assets as of June 30, 2019, increased by \$103 million, or 3.5 percent.
+This increase was primarily related to an increase in construction in progress of \$51.7 million as a result of capital project expenditures made during the 2018-19 fiscal year, the largest of which were related to the Earth, Ocean, and Atmospheric Science Building (\$26.7 million) and the Student Union Expansion (\$19.9 million).
+Additionally, investments restricted for capital projects increased by \$39.6 million.

-Total liabilities as of June 30, 2018, increased by \$150.8 million, or 17.5 percent.
-This increase was primarily due to an increase in other postemployment benefits payable of \$106.5 million as a result of the implementation of GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, during the 2017-18 fiscal year, as well as an increase in the University's proportionate share of the State's net pension liability of \$24.3 million.

-Deferred outflows and deferred inflows of resources increased by \$19.8 million and \$33 million, respectively, related to pensions and other postemployment benefits.

-As a result, the University's net position decreased by \$66.5 million, or 3.2 percent, including a reduction to a deficit unrestricted net position.
+Total liabilities as of June 30, 2019, decreased by \$4.9 million, or less than one percent.
+On the other hand, deferred outflows and deferred inflows of resources increased by \$2.3 million and \$21.2 million, respectively, related to pensions and other postemployment benefits.
+As a result, the University's overall net position increased by \$89 million, or 4.4 percent; however, the unrestricted net position remained in deficit at the fiscal year end.
 This deficit is discussed further in the notes to financial statements.